Reddick's 2 homers lead Astros to another rout of White Sox - Philly

+CHICAGO (AP) - The Houston Astros and Josh Reddick just keep climbing - and pouring frustration on the Chicago White Sox.

-CHICAGO (AP) - Josh Reddick hit a grand slam and a solo homer, and the Houston Astros pounded the reeling Chicago White Sox 10-1 on Saturday night for their fifth straight win.
+Reddick hit a grand slam and a solo homer, and the Astros pounded the reeling White Sox 10-1 on Saturday night for their fifth straight win.

 Already struggling on the field - and especially on the mound - the White Sox were dealt another blow Saturday when they learned that reliever Danny Farquhar suffered a brain hemorrhage while collapsing in the dugout Friday night.

+"I've been asking for runs, then I was mad because we scored too many runs and it was a slow pace to start the game, but we'll take 'em," Keuchel said.
+"We're swinging the bat.
+That's who we are."

 Marwin Gonzalez drove in two runs with a double, and Jose Altuve, Carlos Correa and Yuli Gurriel each had an RBI as Houston routed Chicago for a second straight night.
-Six of the seven Astros batters walked by White Sox starter Lucas Giolito scored.
+Six of the seven Astros batters walked by Giolito scored.

 Recently re-acquired Trayce Thompson hit his first homer for the White Sox, who lost their sixth straight and 11th of 12.
 Chicago dropped to 1-7 at Guaranteed Rate Field, matching its worst start at home since 1971.